Hal Hershfelt

 Katherine Hailey Hershfelt (born October 3, 2001) is an American professional soccer player who plays as a defensive midfielder for the Washington Spirit of the National Women's Soccer League (NWSL) and the United States national team.
 She played college soccer for the Clemson Tigers and was selected fifth overall by the Spirit in the 2024 NWSL Draft.
+She earned second-team NWSL Best XI honors as a rookie and helped the Spirit to NWSL Championship appearances in both of her first two seasons.
 She was included as an alternate for the United States squad that won gold at the 2024 Paris Olympics.

-Early life and college career
+Early life

 Hershfelt was born in San Diego, California, in a military family, and has a younger brother.
 Her family moved often, living in many states across the South, but she calls Hattiesburg, Mississippi, her hometown.
-During high school, she moved from Florida to Georgia to play ECNL club soccer for Concorde Fire, which she helped reach the national semifinals in 2017.
-Shortly after her move, she tore her ACL and meniscus, which limited her college search before she committed to Clemson University as a sophomore.
-She graduated from Lassiter High School in Marietta.
+During high school, she moved to Georgia to play for the Concorde Fire, reaching the ECNL semifinals in 2017.
+Shortly after the move, she tore the anterior cruciate ligament (ACL) and meniscus in her knee, injuries that limited her recruiting before she committed to Clemson as a sophomore.
+She graduated from Lassiter High School in Marietta, Georgia.

-Clemson Tigers
+College career

-Hershfelt was a five-year starter for the Clemson Tigers from 2019 to 2023, making 99 appearances with 16 goals and 12 assists.
-She earned third-team All-ACC honors as a sophomore, second-team All-ACC as a junior and senior, and first-team All-ACC as a graduate student.
-In her last year at Clemson in 2024, she helped lead the Tigers to the semifinals of the national championship and was named to the all-tournament team.
+Hershfelt played five seasons for the Clemson Tigers from 2019 to 2023, making 99 appearances and scoring 16 goals with 12 assists.
+She was named third-team All-ACC in 2020, second-team All-ACC in 2021 and 2022, and first-team All-ACC in 2023.
+In 2023, as a graduate student, she helped lead the Tigers to the ACC tournament final and the program's first NCAA tournament semifinals.
+During college, she also played in the USL W League for Greenville Liberty and the 2023 champions Indy Eleven.

 Club career

-USL W League

-During the summer of 2022, Hershfelt joined the amateur club Greenville Liberty in the inaugural USL W League season.
-The Liberty placed first in the South Atlantic Division and qualified for the 2022 USL W League national semifinals.

-The following summer, Hershfelt joined Indy Eleven's USL W League team for the 2023 USL W League season.
-Indy went on to win the league championship.